ibm-cloud-docs/Cloudant/guides/replication_guide.md

 * `_writer` permissions on database "b".

 API keys are generated in the {{site.data.keyword.cloudant_short_notm}} Dashboard or through the [API](/docs/Cloudant?topic=Cloudant-authorization#creating-api-keys).
-Each key can be given individual rights that relate to a specific {{site.data.keyword.cloudant_short_notm}} database.
+Each key can be given individual permissions that relate to a specific {{site.data.keyword.cloudant_short_notm}} database.
 {{site.data.keyword.cloudant_short_notm}} must be able to write its checkpoint documents at the "read" end of replication, otherwise no state is saved and replication cannot resume from where it stopped.
 If the state is not saved,